2024 MLB All-Star team reactions: Gunnar Henderson, Paul Skenes lead wave of first-timers

 Trea Turner, SS, Phillies (3rd)

 At this time last year, Turner was scuffling through his first season in Philadelphia.
 Things have very much changed.
-Despite missing about six weeks with a hamstring issue, Turner was voted a starter because (1) he has great numbers and (2) Phillies fans hit the polls hard.
+Despite missing about six weeks due to a hamstring issue, Turner was voted a starter because (1) he has great numbers and (2) Phillies fans hit the polls hard.

 Alec Bohm, 3B, Phillies (1st)

-In April of 2022, Bohm was an afterthought, caught on camera muttering “I hate this place” after making a key error.
+In April 2022, Bohm was an afterthought, caught on camera muttering “I hate this place” after he made a key error.
 Now he’s an All-Star starter.
 A touch more power and gradual defensive improvements at the hot corner have helped elevate the bushy-haired slugger’s game.

 Jurickson Profar, OF, Padres (1st)

 Once the game’s top prospect, Profar never lived up to the immense hype during his first 10 years as a big leaguer.
-That’s changed in 2024.
+That has changed in 2024.
 In a down year for National League outfielders, Profar leads that group in WAR and wRC+ and is second in batting average.

 Fernando Tatis Jr., OF, Padres (2nd)

-Tatis is injured and won’t play in the game, but his selection in the face of his 2022 PED suspension is notable.
-Fans, who voted the electric San Diego right fielder into the game, seem to have either forgiven or forgotten.
+Tatis is injured and won’t play in the game, but his selection in the aftermath of his 2022 PED suspension is notable.
+Fans who voted the electric San Diego right fielder into the game seem to have either forgiven or forgotten.

 Christian Yelich, OF, Brewers (3rd)

-A barrage of injuries has limited Yelich over the last few seasons, but he’s been looking more like his old, MVP-winning self this season.
+A barrage of injuries has limited Yelich over the past few seasons, but he has been looking more like his old, MVP-winning self this season.
 The power hasn’t totally come back, but his keen eye and bat-to-ball skills have propelled him to a .912 OPS.

 Shohei Ohtani, DH, Dodgers (4th)

 You know the deal.
-Los Angeles gave the generational two-way talent a brinks truck even though he’s not pitching this season after recovering from Tommy John surgery.
+Los Angeles gave the generational, two-way talent a Brinks truck even though he’s not pitching this season while recovering from Tommy John surgery.
 Then there was the whole gambling scandal with his former interpreter.
-No matter, Ohtani blocks out the noise and keeps on raking.
+No matter.
+Ohtani blocks out the noise and keeps on raking.
 His 28 homers lead the NL.

 National League reserves